couchbase/query/docs/n1ql-select.md

 NULLIF(value1, value2) - if value1 = value 2, return NULL, otherwise
 value1

+POLY_LENGTH(expr) - Returns the length of the value after evaluting the expression.
+The exact meaning of length depends on the type of the value:

+* string - the length of the string
+* array - the number of items in the array
+* object - the number of key/value pairs in the object
+* anything else - null

 ROUND(value) - if value is numeric, rounds to the nearest integer. otherwise NULL.  same as ROUND(value, 0)